Houston Astros sign stealing scandal: Impact and aftermath

 After his suspension ended after the 2020 World Series, A. J. Hinch was hired as the team manager for the Detroit Tigers.
 Alex Cora, who was also suspended through the 2020 season, came back as the manager of the Boston Red Sox for the 2021 season.

 The 2021 season was the first season in which teams allowed fans in stadiums since the beginning of the pandemic.
 On Opening Day 2021, fans of the Oakland Athletics relentlessly booed and mocked the players throughout the game with signs referencing the scandal and trash cans.
-In a game in Anaheim against the Los Angeles Angels in early April, fans yelled and threw both an inflatable and real trash can onto the right field warning track.
+In a game in Anaheim against the Los Angeles Angels in early April, the fans in attendance, many of which were Dodger fans, yelled and threw both an inflatable and real trash can onto the right field warning track.
 Following the game, Astros manager Dusty Baker criticized the fans' behavior, stating the team had already "paid" for its past mistakes.
 During a game against the New York Yankees in May, many Yankees fans directed hostile insults at Astros players, with the most hostile insults going towards Jose Altuve whenever he was on the field.
 On May 25, 2021, the first full capacity game at Minute Maid Park was held with the Dodgers as the visiting team.
 Members of the Pantone 294 Dodgers fan group began to protest outside of the stadium and heckled both players and fans during the game.
 On August 3, 2021, the Dodgers and Astros played the first game of a two-game series at Dodger Stadium, their first meeting in front of Dodgers fans since the story broke in 2019.
 Stadium and league personnel increased security in anticipation of crowd anger towards the Astros.
 The game had the largest attendance of any MLB game in 2021.
 Some fights broke out in the stands.
 The Astros won the first game of the series.
 The Dodgers won the second game, which had a similar attendance and fan hostility towards the Astros, splitting the series.

+The exposure and removal of the electronic cheating did not stop the Astros' accomplished play.
+They reached the American League Championship Series in four consecutive seasons (2020–2023), winning in 2021 and 2022.
+They won the 2022 World Series in six games over the Philadelphia Phillies.

+Before the start of the 2022 season, MLB approved the use of PitchCom, a wireless communication system used in baseball that lets a player request pitches without using visible signals, with the intentions of deterring sign stealing and quickening the pace of play.

+In a June 2023 interview with Time, Manfred said that he regretted giving Astros players immunity from punishment in the wake of the scandal and said that it was "maybe not [his] best decision ever".